 With around the clock remote hands to maintain networks and equipment, data centers are the most secure option for anyone concerned about the impact of natural disasters on their IT infrastructure.

-While IoT devices take on much of this processing burden, edge data centers also play a crucial role in these deployments, servicing as relay stations that can cache streaming content from distant sources to local users and regulate what IoT data can be processed locally to help free up valuable bandwidth.
+While IoT devices take on much of this processing burden, edge data centers and micro data centers also play a crucial role in these deployments, servicing as relay stations that can cache streaming content from distant sources to local users and regulate what IoT data can be processed locally to help reduce latency.

 An ideal edge data center is located as close to end users as possible, so any organization looking to deliver services via edge computing should take a long look at expanding their data center reach, making it a good reason to adopt a data center migration strategy.